mopidy/mopidy/docs/contributing.rst

    <https://github.com/mopidy/mopidy/issues>`_.
 If there is, see if there is
    anything you can add to help reproduce or fix the issue.

 #.
-If there is no exising issue matching your bug or feature request, create a
+If there is no existing issue matching your bug or feature request, create a
    `new issue <https://github.com/mopidy/mopidy/issues/new>`_.
 Please include as much relevant information as possible.
 If it's a bug, including how to reproduce the bug and any relevant logs or error messages.